$135.00

 Raw Agitation is a vivid acrylic painting that confronts the viewer with an unfiltered expression of male emotional tension.
 This abstract portrait captures a moment of psychological intensity, featuring a distorted face rendered in piercing colors and jagged lines.
 The expressive brushwork and exaggerated features reflect inner turmoil and unresolved emotion, making this piece a powerful statement on vulnerability and mental strain.

 With Raw Agitation, I explore the raw and often unspoken realities of male emotional struggle.
 The figure’s expression—somewhere between a scream and a gasp—aims to break through the stoic façade usually expected of masculinity.
 Using bold color contrasts and abrupt, angular forms, I aimed to visually convey the fracture between inner experience and outer expression.
 This portrait is not just about tension—it’s about the courage it takes to feel deeply and visibly in a world that often demands restraint.
-The painting becomes a mirror to internal battles we all carry but rarely reveal.
+The painting becomes a mirror to the internal battles we all carry but rarely reveal.

 Abstract Expressionism meets Modern Primitivism